-If you love Instant Pot cooking, then you must know about these Instant Pot Tools and Accessories!
-They are next-level when it comes to conquering your Instant Pot/Electric Pressure Cooker.
-Now I can make so much more in the machine I love so much! #instantpot #instantpottools
+If you love Instant Pot cooking, then you need to know about Instant Pot Tools and Accessories!
+They are next-level when it comes to conquering your Instant Pot.

-I’m an Instant Pot Convert, Through and Through!
+I’m an Instant Pot cooking convert, through and through.

-Once you get one, I have a whole collection of resources to help you master it.
-But where it really gets fun is when you begin to use other Instant Pot tools and accessories to maximize the presence of this multi-cooker in your kitchen.
-Now, none of these Instant Pot tools and accessories are necessary, but they sure are fun and helpful.
-Plus, they make Instant Pot cooking even more versatile than you ever dreamed!
+Where it really gets fun is when you begin to use other Instant Pot tools and accessories to maximize the presence of this multi-cooker in your kitchen.
+None of these Instant Pot tools and accessories are absolutely necessary, but they sure are fun and helpful.

 Please Note: We do use referral links for products and services that Chef Alli loves and recommends!